-Finding out that your parent or family member has been diagnosed will leave you feeling very upset and it can be quite easy to forget that your younger children will be just as anxious and confused.
+Finding out that your parent or family member has been diagnosed with dementia will leave you feeling very upset, and it can be quite easy to forget that your younger children will be just as anxious and confused.
 Children need clear explanations and plenty of reassurance so that they can cope with the changing situation.
 Though the facts are upsetting, it may be a relief to know that their relative’s strange behaviour is part of an illness and not directed at them.

 You will have to ensure that your explanations are at the level of your child’s age and understanding, but always try to be as honest as you can.
 It is more upsetting for children to find out later that they cannot trust what you say, than it is to cope with the truth, however unpleasant, with your support.

 - It is always hard to take in worrying and sad information.
 You may find that the children will need explanations repeated quite frequently, so be very patient.